oqpvc/msni/README.md

    file `MR0419359.bib` containing the BibTeX information pulled from MathSciNet and a file called `art%3A10.1007%2FBF01389745.pdf` containing the article.
+1. The BibTeX-information will automatically be added to `~/bib/msni/complete.bib`.

 Why is that a good workflow?
 ----------------------------